 It seems the craze of matching pink outfits, horns and hen names sprawled across your back, whilst drunkenly stumbling through city nightclubs has moved on to the more sophisticated hen do.
-Whether this is city girls needing to escape for a more calming hen do or the need for some fresh air for those living amongst London smog, it seems to be becoming ever more popular.
+Whether this is city girls needing to escape for a more calming hen do or the need for some fresh air for those living amongst London smog, countryside hen dos seem to be becoming ever more popular.

-So here are my 8 things to do on a countryside hen do:
+So here are my 8 things to do on a countryside hen do in the UK!

 1. Stand Up Paddleboarding – SUP